 Prerequisite: Students need to pass their 8th grade mathematics course (pre-algebra) or an equivalent to begin Algebra 1.

 Algebra II is a one-‐year course and requires a grade of “D” or higher to graduate high school in the state of Ohio.
 Algebra 2 provides a review and extension of the concepts taught in Algebra 1.
 Topics covered will include linear relations and functions, quadratic, polynomial, and radial functions and relations, advanced function and relations, discrete mathematics, and trigonometry.

 Prerequisite: Successful completion of Algebra I and Geometry

 A continuation of Algebra I, students will explore basic trigonometry, triangle congruence and similarity, circles and quadrilaterals, reasoning and proof, and modeling with geometry.

 Students will also learn basic probability and odds.
 Students will move from thinking solely algebraically to using spatial reasoning to think geometrically.
 Language, communication, and reasoning (justification and proof) will be used to problem solve.

-Successful completion of Algebra 1
+Prerequisite: Successful completion of Algebra 1

 Math Applications is a one-‐year course and requires a grade of a “D” or higher.
 College Algebra provides a review and extension of the concepts taught in Algebra II.
 Topics covered will include a review of basic concepts and skills, equations and inequalities, relations, functions and graphs, polynomial and rational functions, exponential and logarithmic functions, systems of equations and inequalities, matrices and matrix applications, analytic Geometry and the conic sections, and additional topics in algebra.